rbouckaert/DeveloperManual/README.md

 * Priors should be made as uninformative as possible -- people will use defaults!
 * Make sure to consider a number of scenarios, e.g. for clock models, scenarios from [setting up rates](http://www.beast2.org/2015/06/23/help-beast-acts-weird-or-how-to-set-up-rates.html) page on [beast2.org](http://beast2.org).

+## Communicating results

+When publishing well calibrated studies, all XML files, log files and scripts for manipulating them should be made available, so the study can be replicated exactly as is.
+A practical way to do this is through a [github](http://github.com) repository.

+Version numbers of BEAST and packages used should be noted.